-- ii. a consideration of all reasonably foreseeable material risks across all risk categories that the group is or could be exposed to, taking into account a forward looking analysis of potential future changes in the risk profile due to the business strategy or the economic and financial environment and any stresses thereon; - iii. the significance with which the risk profile of the group deviates from the assumptions underlying the Bermuda Solvency Capital Requirements model and other capital modelling exercises; - iv. a consideration of the nature and quality of capital or other resources appropriate to cover the risks identified and compliance, on a continuous basis, with relevant capital requirements; - v. the internal control and risk-management systems and approved risk appetite and tolerance limits; and - vi.
-Ensuring the SSA is an integral part of the business strategy and taken into account on an ongoing basis in the strategic decisions of the group and subsidiaries and that a re-assessment is carried out following any significant change in the risk profile.
+- i. the overall solvency needs, taking into account the specific risk profile, approved risk appetite and tolerance limits and the business strategy of the group and its subsidiaries; - ii. a consideration of all reasonably foreseeable material risks across all risk categories that the group is or could be exposed to, taking into account a forward looking analysis of potential future changes in the risk profile due to the business strategy or the economic and financial environment and any stresses thereon; - iii. the significance with which the risk profile of the group deviates from the assumptions underlying the Bermuda Solvency Capital Requirements model and other capital modelling exercises; - iv. a consideration of the nature and quality of capital or other resources appropriate to cover the risks identified and compliance, on a continuous basis, with relevant capital requirements; - v. the internal control and risk-management systems and approved risk appetite and tolerance limits; and - vi. ensuring the SSA is an integral part of the business strategy and taken into account on an ongoing basis in the strategic decisions of the group and subsidiaries and that a re-assessment is carried out following any significant change in the risk profile.